Most of you already know who she is.

 A few things to note:

 I used pine nuts, sun dried tomatoes from a jar packed with olive oil (not dried) and Parmigiano-Reggiano because I love it so much.
-I actually preferred this pesto warmed up a little and, next time, will try roasting the cauliflower and then chopping it up into tiny bits. . probably won’t look as pretty and will change the texture but I’m going to try it.
+Next time, I might try roasting the cauliflower and then chopping it up into tiny bits. . probably won’t look as pretty and will change the texture but I’m going to try it.

-Neither of my kids really liked this (they are young and foolish and it was probably too hard to pick out the green stuff) so after giving some of this to my friend Victoria to take home, I still had a good amount left over so toasted some bread and made some crostini.
-Absolutely delicious.
+Neither of my kids really liked this (they are young and it was probably too hard to pick out the green stuff) so after giving some of this to my friend Victoria to take home, I still had a good amount left over so toasted some bread and made some crostini.
+Absolutely delicious (photo below).

 Delicious, like, if I had to eat this stuff for a week straight and nothing else, I totally would.